- About Us

 The aim of the Sixth Form Curriculum at Trent is not simply to attain the grades necessary to gain a first choice university place.

 It is hoped that by this stage, students will be consolidating the school's overall aims of developing self-motivation, intellectual curiosity and independent learning.
 A-Level study is central to the academic portfolio of a Trent Sixth Form education.
 A-Levels still form the basis of the majority of university offers, and are the "hard currency" understood by universities and employers.
 Most of those offers are based on three A2 (full A-Levels).
-As with all schools we reviewed our provision and qualifications offered as details of the national changes to post 16 education, due to be phased in from September 2015, bacome clearer.

 Students begin by selecting four subjects in Year 12 from an extensive range: